TELEHEALTH PLATFORM MAKES IT EASIER FOR PATIENTS TO ACCESS SPECIALTY CONSULTS AND CARE

-Hartford, Conn., January 3, 2018: Harvard Pilgrim Health Care has awarded grants in amounts totaling $32,000 to the Community eConsult Network (CeCN) to further the use of electronic specialty consults (eConsults) in Connecticut.
+Hartford, Conn., November 16, 2017: Harvard Pilgrim Health Care has awarded a $20,000 grant to the Community eConsult Network to test the use of electronic specialty consults (eConsults) at three health centers in Connecticut.
 The electronic consults will make it easier for patients to access specialty consults and care by providing their primary care providers with quick access to a network of board-certified specialists.
 The specialists can provide medical opinions through a secure telehealth platform.

-Harvard Pilgrim has granted $20,000 to support a twelve-month eConsult pilot being conducted at Value Care Alliance (VCA) member outpatient clinics, which began with Middlesex Hospital Primary Care in Middletown, Conn. last month.
-Data collected through the pilot will be evaluated to determine efficiency and suitability, and a plan to implement eConsults at all VCA member organizations will follow.
-The ultimate goal is to provide better specialty care for VCA patients, including special populations such as those with addiction/behavioral health problems or chronic pain, as well as to reduce the cost of care and enhance patient and primary care provider satisfaction.
+The Harvard Pilgrim grant supports a twelve-month eConsult pilot conducted at Value Care Alliance (VCA) member outpatient clinics, beginning with Middlesex Hospital Primary Care in Middletown this month.
+Data collected through the pilot will be evaluated to determine efficiency and suitability and a plan to implement eConsults at all VCA member organizations will follow.
+The ultimate goal is to provide better specialty care for VCA patients, including special populations such as those with addiction/behavioral health problems, or chronic pain, as well as to reduce the cost of care and enhance patient and primary care provider satisfaction.

 According to Daren Anderson, MD, Director, Weitzman Institute, “Our work has clearly shown what a significant difference eConsults can make for primary care providers and their patients.
 They help to ensure that patients get access to the best care quickly and efficiently.
 Harvard Pilgrim is helping us to spread this work across Connecticut, helping build a stronger and more effective primary care system.”